aian-00/skin-collection/Skins.md

-# ⭐ kznzx super rad main skins compilation ⭐ ❗❗❗

-# Discord: @m_aurice_
-# Join my Discord server: https://discord.gg/fqMTN2Scta

-# ⚠️⚠️⚠️ ALL SKINS ARE @Milkteaism APPROVED ⚠️⚠️⚠️

-# Personal favorites are the ones with a ⭐ next to them
 # Don't Forget to Check Out the ~ Extras ~ folder ❗❗❗

 # CREDITS TO RYUK FOR THE GITHUB TEMPLATE